Nathan and Anne Talbot Wildlife Management Area

 Trail Map Trails: 3 miles Rating: ★★☆☆☆

-Note: As a WMA this area is open to hunting so its a good idea to wear orange especially September – December.
+Note: As a WMA this area is open to hunting so it is a good idea to wear orange especially September – December.

 After jumping a feeder stream at 2/3rds of a mile the trail forks into a loop.
 I chose the left fork to stay along the brook with views down to the water from along the high bank.
 The trail eventually leads to a rocky beach at a sharp bend in the brook.
 Thanks to recent rains the brook was swift and deep making this stretch an excellent swimming hole (though likely not the rest of the year).